luke-bluefintech/AI_Project_3/WrittenReport.md

 ### Model Performance & Confusion Matrix

 The aspects of our network that impact the testing accuracy the most are number of epochs, network architecture, and pooling size value.
-In our best performing model, we obtained accuracies ranging between 31%-63%, with our best accuracy being 63.48%
+In our best performing model, we obtained accuracies ranging between 31%-63%, with our best accuracy being 63.48%.
+The output of our best performing model is located in the Model folder.

 In our best performing model, our precision and accuracy were